-But what people were seeing up on the stage back then was a lot less charming that you would probably imagine.
+But what people were seeing up on the stage back then was a lot less charming than you would probably imagine.

-Sure, the story was mostly the same, and it was an upbeat presentation… but when you look back at some of the cast photos, it’s hard not to recoil.
+Sure, the story was somewhat the same, and it was an upbeat presentation… but when you look back at some of the cast photos, it’s hard not to recoil.

 Whether a factor of makeup techniques or artistic vision or cultural norms, the way several of the now-familiar characters were portrayed is distinctly at odds with our technicolor memories of this delightfully motley crew.